 The spacious breakfasting kitchen is well-equipped with country-cottage style units and a stunning Aga, as well as a larder room and separate utility room.
 If you don’t fancy cooking, we can arrange all kinds of catering for special occasions and events - from a simple buffet, to a summer barbecue or a fully catered holiday.

-When the day is done, discover the five double bedrooms on the first and second floors accessed by the grand sweeping staircase.
+When the day is done, discover the six bedrooms on the first and second floors accessed by the grand sweeping staircase.
 They are superbly furnished with antiques and hung with fine paintings.
 Characterised by high ceilings, large sash windows overlook the beautifully manicured majestic lawns and fill the rooms with light.
 Two bedrooms benefit from en-suite facilities.

 Spend your days wandering through the many acres of delightful garden, private woodland and parkland - see what wildlife you can spot and let the kids run wild.
 There are also ample dog-friendly local countryside and woodland walks right on the doorstep.
 And, if you fancy getting a bit active, head over to the summer tennis court.
 You can even bring your horse on holiday as there are stables in the grounds with paddocks and fields.

 Built for reunions, Walcot Hall is the perfect place to gather all your friends and family, with easy access to both the north and south of England.

 Alkborough is a vibrant and well served village with a friendly local inn and a lovely tea room.
 A haven for walkers, you can walk down to the Alkborough Flats Nature Reserve - a flood plain at the confluence of the Rivers Trent and Ouse as they flow into the Humber.
 The area is a haven for wildlife and ideal for bird watching and the walk includes Julian's Bower, a fine example of a turf cut maze thought to have been created by 13th century monks.